-- develop a curiosity and enjoyment of mathematics, and appreciate its elegance and power - develop an understanding of the concepts, principles and nature of mathematics - communicate mathematics clearly, concisely and confidently in a variety of contexts - develop logical and creative thinking, and patience and persistence in problem solving to instil confidence in using mathematics - employ and refine their powers of abstraction and generalization - take action to apply and transfer skills to alternative situations, to other areas of knowledge and to future developments in their local and global communities - appreciate how developments in technology and mathematics influence each other - appreciate the moral, social and ethical questions arising from the work of mathematicians and the applications of mathematics - appreciate the universality of mathematics and its multicultural, international and historical perspectives - appreciate the contribution of mathematics to other disciplines, and as a particular "area of knowledge" in the TOK course - develop the ability to reflect critically upon their own work and the work of others - independently and collaboratively extend their understanding of mathematics.
+- develop a curiosity and enjoyment of mathematics, and appreciate its elegance and power - develop an understanding of the concepts, principles and nature of mathematics - communicate mathematics clearly, concisely and confidently in a variety of contexts - develop logical and creative thinking, and patience and persistence in problem solving to instil confidence in using mathematics - employ and refine their powers of abstraction and generalization - take action to apply and transfer skills to alternative situations, to other areas of knowledge and to future developments in their local and global communities - appreciate how developments in technology and mathematics influence each other - appreciate the moral, social and ethical questions arising from the work of mathematicians and the applications of mathematics - appreciate the universality of mathematics and its multicultural, international and historical perspectives

+- appreciate the contribution of mathematics to other disciplines, and as a particular "area of knowledge" in the TOK course - develop the ability to reflect critically upon their own work and the work of others - independently and collaboratively extend their understanding of mathematics.

-Assessment Component External assessment Weighting 80% Paper 2: (90 minutes) - Technology required.
+Assessment Component Weighting External assessment 80% Paper 1: (90 minutes) - No technology allowed.
 (80 marks) Section A Compulsory short-response questions based on the syllabus.
+Section B 40% Compulsory extended-response questions based on the syllabus.
+Paper 2: (90 minutes) - Technology required.
+(80 marks) Section A Compulsory short-response questions based on the syllabus.
 Section B Compulsory extended-response questions based on the syllabus 40% Internal assessment 20% This component is internally assessed by the teacher and externally moderated by the IB at the end of the course.
 Mathematical exploration (20 marks) Internal assessment in mathematics is an individual exploration.
 This is a piece of written work that involves investigating an area of mathematics.
 20%

 Assessment Component Weighting External assessment 80% Paper 1: (120 minutes) - No technology allowed.
 (110 marks) Section A Compulsory short-response questions based on the syllabus.
 Section B Compulsory extended-response questions based on the syllabus.
 30% Paper 2: (120 minutes) - Technology required.
 (110 marks) Section A Compulsory short-response questions based on the syllabus.
 Section B Compulsory extended-response questions based on the syllabus.
+30%

-30% Paper 3: (60 minutes) - Technology required.
+Paper 3: (60 minutes) - Technology required.
 (55 marks) Two compulsory extended response problem-solving questions.
 20% Internal assessment 20% This component is internally assessed by the teacher and externally moderated by the IB at the end of the course.
 Mathematical exploration (20 marks) Internal assessment in mathematics is an individual exploration.
 This is a piece of written work that involves investigating an area of mathematics.
 20%